colejarczyk/doc/api/transactions.rst

         "children": {
           "transactionDocumentNumber": {
             "errors": [
-              "Customer is already assign to this transaction" ]
+              "Customer is already assigned to this transaction" ]
           },
           "customerId": {},